 I've mastered the art of the deal, and I've turned the name Trump into the highest quality brand.

-And then the New York Times Tuesday, Mr. Trump built a business licensing his name, became a television celebrity, and ran for the White House by branding himself a self-made billionaire.
+And then the New York Times Tuesday, Mr. Trump built a business licensing his name, became a television celebrity and ran for the White House by branding himself a self-made billionaire.

-So end of the story is he's still a billionaire.
+Okay, so end of the story is he's still a billionaire.

 The whole thing.